IMPORTANT:

 - Workplace Literacy to increase the productivity of the workforce

-*All students are required to attend an in-person orientation, where an assessment is given to help determine individualized education plans and goals.*
+*All students must attend an in-person orientation where an assessment is given to help determine individualized education plans and goals.*

 English for Speakers of Other Languages (ESOL) Classes ***